 This article shall be enforced by the Town Council.

 The penalty for violation of this article shall be a fine of $100 for each offense.
 Each day during which this article is not complied with shall constitute a separate offense.

 [Adopted 11-14-2007; amended in its entirety 11-6-2019 by Ord.
 No. 2019-05]

 As permitted by RSA 31:39 and RSA 485-A:26, this article shall regulate the operation of all swimming pools, recreational spas, hot tubs, and natural bathing areas that meet the definitions of public bathing places and facilities as defined in this article.
 Such facilities regulated by this chapter shall be referred to herein as "public pools" or "public spas."

 All public pools and spas shall be maintained and operated at all times in accordance with New Hampshire Code of Administrative Rules, Env-Wq 1100 Public Bathing Places.
-Copies of the Code are available for review at the Town offices.
+Copies of the Code are available for review electronically on the Health Department web pages.

 - HEALTH AUTHORITY

 - The Health Officer of the Town of Bedford, whose appointment shall be under the jurisdiction of RSA 128:1, or his designee.

 - PUBLIC BATHING FACILITY